 Which Type of Divorce Is Right for You?

 There is no one-size-fits-all answer.
 The right path depends on your specific situation — how much you and your spouse agree, the complexity of your finances, and whether children are involved.
-This guide compares all four options so you can make an informed decision.
+This guide compares all four options so you can choose with confidence.

 Which Statement Sounds Most Like You?